Are Hitboxes allowed in tournaments?

 In the simplest terms, Hitbox is an all-button version of a traditional arcade stick.
 While standard sticks rely on mechanical directional input, hitbox-type devices use digital direction pads with optimized button placements to streamline gameplay.
 Each player uses their preferred layout to facilitate their playing styles.

-- How do you cheat Geo in Hollow Knight?
+- How do you get unlimited rooms in PUBG?